CWE

 What is the role of the CWE Research Email Discussion List and how can I join?

 The CWE Research Email Discussion List is a lightly moderated public forum to discuss CWE definitions, suggest potential definition expansion(s), and/or submit new definitions.
-General discussion of the vulnerabilities themselves is also welcome.
+General discussion of the weaknesses themselves is also welcome.

 Active participation is an important part of the CWE effort.
 Members of the information security community are all invited to participate.
 A confirmation will be sent to you verifying your addition to the list(s).
 View our Privacy Policy.